A Combination Theorem for Trees of Metric Bundles: Introduction

-{\bf Organization of the paper:} In Section \ref{preliminaries}, we recall some basic concepts of hyperbolic geometry, develop Lemmas used later on and define spaces of tree-graded spaces (resp. graphs of tree-graded graphs).
-Semicontinuous subgraphs, ladders and flow spaces, and more general flow spaces are defined in Section \ref{semicontinuous-subgraph}; some properties of these subgraphs, most importantly, Mitra's retraction of the whole space on these subspaces, are also discussed there.
+(1) Motivated by that of \cite{ps-kap}, we construct semicontinuous families, ladders and flow spaces, and more general flow spaces in Section \ref{semicontinuous-subgraph}; whereas ladder was invented by Mitra in \cite{mitra-trees} for trees of metric spaces.
+Some properties of these subspaces, most importantly, Mitra's retraction of the whole space on these subspaces, are also discussed there.
 Main construction starts from here in Section \ref{semicontinuous-subgraph}.
-Section \ref{hyperbolicity-of-ladder} is devoted to proving the (uniform) hyperbolicity of the ladder by dividing it into two cases.
-In Section \ref{hyp-of-flow-sp}, we prove the (uniform) hyperbolicity of flow spaces.
-Section \ref{hyperbolicity-of-total-space} is to conclude the hyperbolicity of total space by combining all developed in earlier sections.
-The last Section, \ref{applications}, contains some applications.

-Some notations and terminologies used here remain the same as in the book. \cite{ps-kap}.
-Readers who are in a hurry can directly go to the definition of spaces of tree-graded spaces (resp. graphs of tree-graded graphs; see Definition \ref{sps-of-tree-grd-sps} and Definition \ref{graph-of-tree-graded-graph}) and then start from the construction part in Section \ref{semicontinuous-subgraph}.

-{\bf Acknowledgements.} The author is indebted to his supervisor, Dr. Pranab Sardar, for proposing the problem considered here.
-The author is also grateful to him for his support and many helpful discussions throughout this work.
+(2) The most subtle part was to show the uniform hyperbolicity of ladders and flow spaces.
+In Section \ref{hyperbolicity-of-ladder}, we prove that the ladders are (uniformly) hyperbolic by dividing into two cases: small girth and general case.
+By invoking Bowditch criterion (see Proposition \ref{combing}) for a metric space to be hyperbolic, we prove that small girth ladders are (uniformly) hyperbolic (Subsection \ref{small-ladder}).
+For general ladder, we first break it up into small girth ladder and then with the help of Proposition \ref{combi-hyp-sps} we conclude its hyperbolicity (Subsection \ref{general-ladder}).
+Section \ref{hyp-of-flow-sp} is devoted to prove the (uniform) hyperbolicity of flow spaces (Theorem \ref{flow-sp-is-hyp}).
+To prove this, we follow the strategy elaborated in \cite[Chapter $5$]{ps-kap}.

+(3) In Section \ref{union-of-two-flow-sp-is-hyp}, we prove that union of uniform neighborhood of two intersecting flow spaces is uniformly hyperbolic (Proposition \ref{union-of-flow-sp-is-hyp}).
+In the introduction of this section we elaborate all the properties which are required from the earlier sections to prove this.

+(4) In Section \ref{hyp-tmb-sec}, we conclude our main theorem (Theorem \ref{main-theorem-com}) with the help of Theorem \ref{treeofsps-com-thm1}.
+We think of the tree of metric bundles $(X,B,T)$ as a tree of metric spaces $\pi:X\ri T$ (see Remark \ref{crusial-words}).
+Then we verify the properties $(\mathcal{P}0)-(\mathcal{P}4)$ of Theorem \ref{treeofsps-com-thm1}, where the flow spaces of metric bundles serve as the specified subspaces as in properties $(\mathcal{P}0)-(\mathcal{P}4)$.
+This proves the hyperbolicity of $X$ by Theorem \ref{treeofsps-com-thm1}.